 Our Sunday night Youth Program exists to teach and discuss the basics of following Jesus Christ on a day-to-day basis and what it looks like to be a Christian in classrooms, hallways, sports fields, and homes.
 Being a Christian begins with understanding who Jesus Christ is, so thats our starting point.

 Sunday night youth takes place at "the Farm" from 6:30-8:00 p.m. and includes some kind of snack or food and a ridiculous and competitive game or activity.
 We conclude our time by taking approximately 20-30 minutes for an honest group discussion and/or study on what it looks like to have a relationship with Jesus Christ and for him to be Lord of our lives.

 *Once a month (usually the 4th Sunday) the youth at Maple Spring host a fellowship meal for the entire church immediately following the morning worship.
 This meal serves two purposes: First, it provides and opportunity to grow and develop relationships for church members and visitors as they eat and talk together.
 These meals also give the youth the opportunity to serve the church body by setting up tables, refilling drinks, and cleaning up at the conclusion of the meal.

 *We usually try to have one activity or event once a month that is separate from our typical Sunday morning/evening schedule.
 These events in the past have included bowling, lock-ins, sled riding, movie nights, hayrides, bon fires, video game extravaganzas, conferences (Acquire the Fire, National Youth Conference) and more!

 *Spontaneity is the name of the game in youth ministry.
 You never know when something fun can happenlike maybe a 5 hour Halo marathon?

-For more information on the ministry of the Maple Spring youth group you can call the church office at (814) 479-7062 or email Krista Shaffer on our contact page.
+For more information on the ministry of the Maple Spring youth group you can call the church office at (814) 479-7062 or email Krista Shaffer at [email protected]

 Sisters in Christ Womens Ministry